 These files have been tested within Coreboot using GCC 4.8.1 tool chain.
-Intel recommends using this GCC version for the development.
+Intel recommends using this GCC version for boot loader development.

-fsp\api.h
+fsp_api.h

 Contains the declarations for the FSP API prototype and the input parameter data structures.